Real Estate

 We work with individuals and families whose wealth and careers are closely tied to the real estate ecosystem.

 Next-generation heirs and families stewarding wealth created through decades of real estate ownership and operating businesses.
+The focus often shifts from building wealth to preserving it, requiring coordination across family members, advisors, and long-term legacy planning.

 Our clients typically: